bkwon0402/bkwon0402.github.io/item/uxvideo.md

 ---
 layout: portfolio_item
 headtouse: headcontent.html
-title: UX video
+title: ux video
 sub:
 ---
 # The Challenge

-As an intern at Cooper, I collaborated with designers to create The Drawing Board: Smart Checks that presents a concept of an iPad app that redesigns the check splitting experience.
+As an intern at Cooper, I collaborated with designers to create The Drawing Board: Smart Checks, which presents a concept of an iPad app that redesigns the check splitting experience.

 <br>